comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 ## How to achieve pre-signing on Monero?

 To sign a transaction using CLSAG, we don't actually need the key-offsets but the public keys these key-offsets point to!
-The public key of an output never changes, regardless of whether or not it has been included in the blockchain.
+The public key of an output never changes, whether it has been included in the blockchain or not.

-To fix our pre-signing issue, we need to change how the signature hash of a transaction is being computed.
+To fix the pre-signing issue, we need to change how the signature hash of a transaction is being computed.
 We cannot just remove the key-offsets from the transaction.
 It is important that the signature *commits*[^2] to the ring members that were used to create it.
 At the moment though, we are *over-committing*.

-Instead of hashing the list of key-offsets, we can just hash the actual ring members (i.e. the public keys) instead.
+Instead of hashing the list of key-offsets, we can just hash the actual ring members (i.e. the public keys).
 Those remain unchanged, regardless of which outputs are already included in the blockchain.
 The key-offsets would still remain part of the transaction to retain the space-efficient look-up algorithm of the ring members.